 Atriplex canescens is great for a bird garden.

-Atriplex canescens's foliage color is silver, type is evergreen and is edible.
+Foliage of Atriplex canescens has color silver, is evergreen and is edible.

 Communities for Atriplex canescens:Alkali Sink, Creosote Bush Scrub, Coastal Strand, Valley Grassland, Joshua Tree Woodland and Pinyon-Juniper Woodland.